 Now let's look at the Outline layout.
 When I switch to the Outline layout, Customer and Product are placed into separate columns, and the structure of the pivot table resembles a traditional outline.

 Because the outline layout doesn't group fields in a single column, each field can be filtered separately.

 The final layout option is the Tabular Layout, which is based on the original layout used by pivot tables up to Excel 2003.

 The Tabular layout is similar to the Outline layout in that all row labels appear in their own column.
 The Tabular layout works best when you want to copy the results of a pivot table to another worksheet, so you can analyze the data further.

 There's one last thing to notice.
-Pivot tables have the option to show subtotals at the top or bottom of a section.
+Pivot tables have an option to show subtotals at the top or bottom of a section.
 However, because of its structure, the Tabular layout always shows subtotals at the bottom of a section.
 The top option has no effect.

 If you want one field per column, and subtotals at the top, use the Outline layout.